futel/twilio-sip-server/deploy.md

 ## Requirements

-Extension has been added to AWS Lambda as described in dialplan-functions README-client.
+Extension has been added to AWS Lambda as described in dialplan-functions doc/client.md.

 ## Create a phone number